-Intuitive Notion (of postulate 1⇔Newpde) The Mandelbrot set introduces that $r_H = C_M/\xi_1$ horizon in $\kappa{oo} = 1 - r_H/r$ in the Newpde, where $C_M$ is fractal by $10^{40}$ Xscale change(fig.2) So we have found (davidmaker.com) that: Given that fractal selfsimilarity astronomers are observing from the inside of what particle physicists are studying from the outside, that ONE New pde e electron $r_H$ , one thing (fig.1).
-Everything we observe big (cosmological) and small (subatomic) is then that (New pde) rH, even baryons are composite 3e.
+Intuitive Notion (of postulate 1⇔Newpde) The Mandelbrot set introduces that $r_H = C_M/\xi_1$ horizon in $\kappa{oo} = 1$ - r_H/r in the Newpde, where C_M is fractal by 10^{40} Xscale change(fig.2) So we have found (davidmaker.com) that: Given that fractal selfsimilarity astronomers are observing from the inside of what particle physicists are studying from the outside, that ONE New pde e electron r_H , one thing (fig.1).
+Everything we observe big (cosmological) and small (subatomic) is then that (New pde) r_H , even baryons are composite 3e.
 So we understand, everything.
-This is the only Occam's razor optimized first principles theory Summary: So instead of doing the usual powers of 10 simulation we do a single power of 10 simulation and we are immediately back to where we started!
+This is the only Occam's razor optimized first principles theory Summary: So instead of doing the usual powers of 10 simulation we do a single power of 10^{40} simulation and we are immediately back to where we started!
+Think about that as you gaze up into a star filled sky some evening!
+We really then understand how there could ONE object (that we postulated).

-See case2 appendix D for mixed state perturbation structure jumps: void > galaxy > globular,,etc.
+See case2 appendix D for mixed state perturbation structure jumps: void-galaxy-globular,,etc.